DarthMDev/Toontown-Empire/README.md

 # requirements:
-In order to run game you need to install this pip install -U airbrake pymongo bson if on mac or linux: sudo pip install -U rollbar pymongo bson
+In order to run game you need to install this pip install -U airbrake pymongo bson raven if on mac or linux: sudo pip install -U rollbar pymongo bson  raven